apostrophecms/apostrophe-documentation/howtos/custom-widgets.md

 [Check out the `apostrophe-rss` module](https://github.com/punkave/apostrophe-rss).
 This is an equally simple module that takes a slightly different approach.
 Rather than fetching the feed via JavaScript in the browser, the RSS module fetches it on the server before the page renders, via a `load` method.
 If a widget has a `load` method, it is invoked to fetch content asynchronously.
 We use this feature to reach out and fetch an RSS feed URL.

+**Important update:** since fetching content server-side via a loader delays the rendering of the entire page, we have changed the RSS widget to use an AJAX request unless that particular feed has already been cached.
+But the RSS widget still does have a `load` method, which still demonstrates how to attach additional content asynchronously at page load time.

 ### Create your own module

 Choose either the `apostrophe-twitter` or `apostrophe-rss` module as a template for your own module, whether in npm or in `lib/modules`.
 Copy that code and globally replace `twitter` or `rss` as appropriate.
 In the `views` folder, you'll need to rename `twitter.html` to `mything.html`, and `twitterEditor.html` to `mythingEditor.html`.